Howardohyea/RadeonOverclocking/README.md

 # RadeonOverclocking
 Overclocking guide for AMD Radeon GPUs.
 This guide specifically focuses on the RDNA cards, which is RX 5000 series and above.
 I am not covering the Polaris and Vegas.
+I might include them, at a future date.

 For the actual guide, please click [here](Radeon%20Overclocking.md)